apache/rocketmq-site/_docs/16-rmq-architecture.md

 **Consumer Cluster**

-Consumers support distributed deployment in the Push and Pull models as well.
-It also supports cluster consumption and message broadcast.
-It provides real-time message subscription mechanism and can meet most consumer scenarios.
+Consumers support distributed deployment in the Push and Pull model as well.
+It also supports cluster consumption and message broadcasting.
+It provides real-time message subscription mechanism and can meet most consumer requirements.
-RocketMQ’s website provide a quick-start guide[3] for those guys who want to have a try without too much labor.
+RocketMQ’s website provides a simple quick-start guide[3] to interested users.

 # NameServer

-NameServer is a little but fully functional server, which mainly includes two features:
+NameServer is a fully functional server, which mainly includes two features:

-* Broker Management, **NameServer** accepts the register from Broker cluster and provides heartbeat mechanism to ensure whether a broker is alive.
+* Broker Management, **NameServer** accepts the register from Broker cluster and provides heartbeat mechanism to check whether a broker is alive.
 * Routing Management, each NameServer will hold whole routing info about the broker cluster and the **queue** info for clients query.

-As we know, RocketMQ clients(Producer/Consumer) will query the queue routing info from NameServer, but how do the clients find NameServer address?
+As we know, RocketMQ clients(Producer/Consumer) will query the queue routing info from NameServer, but how do clients find NameServer address?

 There are four methods to feed NameServer address list to clients: